polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     Write-Host "Changes are not activated."
     }

     ```

+1. Within the Remote Desktop session to s03-ascs-0 VM, and in the Windows PowerShell ISE session, adjust failover detection thresholds by running the following:

+    ```
+    (Get-Cluster).SameSubNetDelay = 2000
+    (Get-Cluster).SameSubNetThreshold = 15
+    (Get-Cluster).RoutingHistoryLength = 30
+    ```

 ### Task 5: Install the Enqueue Repliation Server instance on both nodes of the cluster